hl7dk/KL-dk/input/pagecontent/StructureDefinition-KLCommonCareSocialCarePlan-intro.md

 CarePlan.careTeam refers to the CareTeam ressource and is used to describe both the organisation that delivers the interventions described in the care plan (CarePlan.careTeam:CareTeam.participant.member), and the type of delivery (FFB tilbud) (CarePlan.careTeam:CareTeam.category).

 The target group (Målgruppe) for FFB is specified in the Goal.adressess attribute.
 Note that the primary and secondary target groups are distinguished using a ConditionRank extension.
 The primary target group should have rank 1, all others do not have a required rank.
 FFB requires a primary target group only.
-The target group is expressed using a CrossSectorCondition profile.
-Note that only cross setcor conditions, where the code is actually a target group is relevant here.
+The target group is expressed using a FocusCondition profile.
+Note that only FocusConditions, where the code is actually a target group is relevant here.

 CarePlan.intent, CarePlan.status and CarePlan.subject are mandatory in the FHIR CarePlan resource.
 It is important that the intent is set to "order", when the interventions have been approved by municipality authorities (når bevillingen er sket).
 The status should, as a minimum distinguish between draft, active, revoked and completed plans.
 Note that the meaning of active is "ready to be acted upon", so it does not signify that the first activities have occured.

 The relevantHistory extension points to earlier significant versions of the CarePlan.
 Using the relevantHistory extension is recommended if changes to carePlans over time is of relevance for the use case.

 CarePlan.activity.outcomeReference is used to represent assesment of needs (støttebehovsvurdering).
 It may be used to represent both the initial assesment of needs, and the assesment made when terminating the CarePlan.
 To make explicite that the activity is an assessment of needs, set activity.detail.code.coding = effe55c7-572c-4a99-8fb4-2a9dda2f6572 "Støttebehovsvurdering".

+CarePlan:extension.municipalityCaseNumber is a relation to the municipality case (Sag).
+The officialCaseIdentifier uses an official http-adress and uuid to relate to a municipality case (Rammearkitektur: Sag.ID).
+The municipalitySpecificCaseIdentifier uses a municipality specific ID as a value, and relates to the organization that owns this caseIdentifier(Rammearkitektur Sag.Sagsnummer og Sag.ejer Sagsaktør).

 ### Conversions between Danish information model and FHIR-profile